Lizzie Wanyoike

-Lizzie Muthoka Wanyoike, (née Elizabeth Muthoka), is a Kenyan businesswoman, entrepreneur, educator and philanthropist, who is the founder and chief executive officer of the Nairobi Institute of Business Studies (NIBS).
+Lizzie Mūthoni Wanyoike (née Elizabeth Mūthoni 1951 – 14 January 2024) was a Kenyan businesswoman, educator, and philanthropist, who was the founder and chief executive officer of the Nairobi Institute of Business Studies (NIBS).

 Background and education

-Lizzie Wanyoike was born in Murang'a County in the 1950s.
-She is the sixth-born in a family of ten siblings.
+Lizzie Wanyoike was born in Murang'a County in 1951.
+She was the sixth-born in a family of ten siblings.
 Her father was a village chief while her mother was a peasant housewife.
 The family was of poor means, according to her own account.

-She attended Gathuki-ini Primary School, in Wathenge, Muranga County, before transferring to Kahuhia Girls High School, in Karuri, Muranga County, where she graduated with a High School Diploma.
+Wanyoike attended Gathuki-ini Primary School, in Wathenge, Mūrang'a County, before transferring to Kahūhia Girls High School, in Karuri, Muranga County, where she graduated with a High School Diploma.
 She was then admitted to Kenyatta University College (today Kenyatta University), where she graduated with a Diploma in Education.

 Work experience

-In 1972, she was posted to State House Girls' School in Nairobi, as a secondary school teacher, at a monthly salary of KSh 961 (approx. US$140 at that time).
+In 1972, she was posted to State House Girls' School in Nairobi, as a secondary school teacher, at a monthly salary of KSh 961.
 By 1975, She realized that working for someone else was not her calling.
 With her husband and other business partners, they established Temple College of Secretarial Studies, based in Nairobi.

-Wanyoike, who served as Principal and instructor at Temple, approached management with ideas about expanding the course menu, as well as increasing student intake, management rejected her proposals.
+Lizzie, who served as Principal and instructor at Temple, approached management with ideas about expanding the course menu, as well as increasing student intake, management rejected her proposals.
 In 1999, armed with savings of KSh6 million (US$60,000) and a bank loan from Equity Bank Kenya Limited, worth KSh4 million (US$40,000), she quit Temple and established NIBS.

 Founding of NAIROBI Institute of Business Studies

 With the KSh10 million she had raised Wanyoike established NIBS in rented premises, starting with 25 students and two teachers, in 2000.

-After a rough start, by 2010, she had raised KSh134 million (US$1.34 million), which was used to construct the institute's headquarters at Ruiru-Kimbo, Kiambu County, on a 10 acre, piece of property.
-By 2018, NIBS had a student population of over 6,000 and an instructor body numbering over 250, on four campuses at Ongata Rongai, Thika Town, Nairobi Central Business District and Ruiru-Kimbo, along Thika Highway.
+After a rough start, by 2010, she had raised KSh134 million (US$1.34 million), which was used to construct the institute's headquarters at Rūirū-Kìmbo, Kiambu County, on a 10 acre, piece of property.
+By 2018, NIBS had a student population of over 6,000 and an instructor body numbering over 250, on four campuses at Ongata Rongai, Thika Town, Nairobi Central Business District and Rūirū-Kìmbo, along Thika Highway.

 NIBS Hotel Kileleshwa

-As of January 2018, Wanyoike, through NIBS, was in the process of developing a five-star hotel in the upscale neighborhood of Kileleshwa, approximately 6.5 km, by road, north-west of the central business district of Nairobi.
+As of January 2018, Wanyoike, through NIBS, was in the process of developing a five-star hotel in the upscale neighbourhood of Kileleshwa, approximately 6.5 km, by road, north-west of the central business district of Nairobi.
 The development will offer commercial services and also serve NIBS' hospitality students during practical training and internships.
 The hotel, budgeted to cost KSh400 million (US$4 million), is partly funded with loans from Equity Bank Kenya Limited.

 Other investments

-Wanyoike has other investments in real estate, and the stock market.
+Wanyoike had other investments in real estate, and the stock market.